 If any of the first four parameters are not keyed in, a display appears prompting for those parameters (see 2 which follows).
 If the user library name parameter is not entered, the default is to #LIBRARY.
 If the input job queue parameter is not entered, the default is to N. Any parameter entered with the SORT command appears in the display prompting for the parameters.
 You can rekey any of the parameters when the screen appears.

-2. The word SORT can be keyed, which causes the following display to appear.
-The display prompts for all the parameters:
+2. The word SORT can be keyed, which causes the following display to appear: